SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: Related Work

 Most closely related to our goal are discontinuity-aware neural fields for 2D domains~\cite{Belhe2023,Liu2025}.
-To represent functions with discontinuities at specific locations (e.g., image edges), \citet{Belhe2023} uses a fixed triangulation and assigns separate feature values to each side of a triangle edge, creating discontinuities through barycentric interpolation. \citet{Liu2025} generalizes this idea by making the discontinuity boundaries learnable, allowing more flexible modeling of structured discontinuities.
-These methods are well designed for function discontinuities, as commonly encountered in image domains where color values jump across boundaries.
+To represent functions with discontinuities at specific locations (e.g., image edges), \citet{Belhe2023} use a fixed triangulation and assign separate feature values to each side of a triangle edge, producing discontinuities through barycentric interpolation. \citet{Liu2025} generalize this idea by making the discontinuity boundaries learnable, enabling more flexible modeling of structured discontinuities.
+These methods are well suited to function discontinuities, as commonly encountered in image domains where color values jump across boundaries.
 In contrast, our setting targets $C^0$ functions with discontinuities in the gradient.
 When adapted to $C^0$-continuous targets, their barycentric, mesh-based interpolation ties non-smoothness to the entire triangulation.
-As a result, sharpness is not confined to the desired feature geometry but ``leaks'' onto other mesh boundaries, whereas our \emph{meshless} formulation precisely localizes $C^0$ features to the specified set.
+As a result, sharpness is not confined to the desired feature geometry but ``leaks'' onto other mesh boundaries, whereas our \emph{meshless} formulation localizes $C^0$ features precisely to the specified set.

-A concurrent work is \cite{Liu2025PGD}, which introduces a $C^0$-continuous neural network for subspace physics.
-Because the unsigned distance function (UDF) is $C^0$-continuous on the zero level set, their method directly uses the UDF as the $C^0$-continuous feature function.
-However, the UDF defined on the medial axis of the zero level-set surface is also $C^0$-continuous.
-In contrast, we introduce a fully controllable $C^0$-continuous feature function that is strictly $C^0$-continuous on the feature surface and $C^\infty$-continuous everywhere else.
+Recent work in physics simulation has also investigated meshless schemes for representing boundary-aligned discontinuities~\cite{Chang2025LiftingWN, Liu2025PGD}.
+In particular, \citet{Chang2025LiftingWN} use the generalized winding number (GWN), which is the solution to Poisson's equation with a jump Neumann boundary condition, as an auxiliary spatial lifting to capture $C^{-1}$ behavior.
+Although their construction also relies on a boundary integral, it is designed primarily for discontinuities in function values.
+For $C^0$-continuous fields, \citet{Liu2025PGD} propose using the unsigned distance function (UDF) to impose gradient discontinuities along specified boundaries.
+However, the UDF is also non-differentiable at additional locations, notably along the medial axis of its zero level set, which generally does not coincide with the intended feature set.
+In contrast, we introduce a fully controllable $C^0$-continuous feature function based on Poisson's equation with a jump Neumann boundary condition that is exactly $C^0$ on the feature surface and $C^\infty$-smooth elsewhere.